jonen/dotfiles/README.md

 This script will:

-1. Detect your hostname and set up the Nix flake accordingly.
+1. Detect the hostname and set up the Nix flake accordingly.
 2. Install Nix if it is not already installed.
 3. Install Homebrew if it is not already installed.
 4. Install `nix-darwin` for macOS users.
 5. Build the `bat` cache.

-After running `nix-setup.sh`, you can run:
+## Native package managers

+- **macOS**: The script installs necessary packages using Homebrew.
+- **Linux**: The script detects the distribution and installs the required packages using the appropriate package manager (APT for Debian-based, DNF for RHEL-based, and Yay for Arch-based).

+Works best and tested with Arch-based distros.

+To set up the environment, run the following command:

 ```sh
 bash setup.sh